The Creative Process

-Here I am grinding away years of wear and tear from 100 mph winds, avalanches, and sub-zero temperatures.
+Here I am grinding away years of wear and tear.
+100 mph winds, avalanches, and sub-zero temperatures by night and blistering sun by day.
 You can see the bell starts to emerging.

 The end result is a complete transformation of what was once used and abandoned into what is now beautiful and inspiring art.